Cozynosky/PONG/readme.md

 Next to do
 ----------
-* Fixing the problem with ball sliding on the paddle when its moving opposide direction
 * Highscore table, stored in a file
 * Gamemode with powerups, like paddle size up/down,another ball spawn
 * Added visual options in menu like possibility to change ball colour or skin